FUNDAMENTAL ITINERARY

 Professor: Fabrice Bourlez (France/Belgium)

-2 - The 4 fundamental concepts
+2 - Fundamental concepts

-Professors: Fabrice Bourlez (France/Belgium) and Mônica Godoy (Brazil)
+Professor: Mônica Godoy (Brazil)

-4 - The opening of Lacan's twenty first seminars
+3 - The opening of Lacan's twenty first seminars

 For several decades Jacques Lacan will provide a teaching especially during his Seminar.
 He will say repeatedly: he does not seek to transmit a knowledge.
 His seminar is a space for a psychoanalyst to say, in the position of an analysand.